Learn how to foster increased Extension Board and PCARET member engagement by viewing this PowerPoint.

-The 4-H Cat Project provides youth a fun and hands-on learning experience that develops life skills, as well as teaches valuable information about properly caring for their animal.
-General care, nutrition, housing, and health care are presented in the curricular materials through workshops and in preparation of an exhibit.
-Youth also have the opportunity to develop responsibility, decision-making, nurturing, and communication skills through active participation in the 4-H Cat Project.
+The 4-H Dog Project provides youth a fun and hands-on learning experience that develops life skills, as well as teaches valuable information about properly caring for their animal.
+Subjects such as general care, nutrition housing, training and health care are presented in the curricular materials, through workshops and in preparation of an exhibit.
+Youth also have the opportunity to develop responsibility, decision-making, nurturing, and communication skills through active participation in the 4